Today, I’d like to share with you a few useful details on financial planning for business owners.

 RDTOH is a federal mechanism available to Canadian-controlled private corporations (CCPCs) that allows, under certain circumstances, for a corporation to be refunded a portion of income tax paid.
 The refundable portion is calculated based on the aggregate investment income generated by a corporation (Part I Tax) and on eligible dividends received by a corporation (Part IV Tax) and tracked in the RDTOH account.

-Why RDTOH is useful?
+Why is RDTOH useful?

-RDTOH mechanism gives you more accuracy in terms of planning for your clients when investing in and withdrawing funds from their corporation and gives you some control over the corporate taxation as well.
+The RDTOH mechanism gives you more accuracy in terms of planning for your clients when investing in and withdrawing funds from their corporation and gives you some control over the corporate taxation as well.

 RDTOH affects only investment income generated by the corporation and it does not impact the remaining corporate component’s functionality; including the active business income section.

 This means you can generate both active business income and passive business income (i.e. investment income) in one corporation and both income streams will be taxed separately.
-That way, in Snap Projections, a corporation can act as a holding and an operating company at the same time, and you do not have to resort to setting up multiple corporations to model active and passive business income separately, which can be a closer representation of the reality for your clients.
+That way, in Snap Projections, a corporation can act as a Holding and an Operating company at the same time, and you do not have to resort to setting up multiple corporations to model active and passive business income separately, which can be a closer representation of the reality for your clients.

 You can continue to use the corporate component as part of an income splitting strategy for your clients – if both spouses are shareholders of the corporation you will be able to declare a dividend to one or both spouses.

-You can add multiple corporations to the client’s projections and easily report on all of them within one client- friendly report.
+You can add multiple corporations to the client’s projections and easily report on all of them within one client-friendly report.

 In the end, you are able to provide your clients with an additional level of comfort that all of their assets are properly accounted for.

-If you have been trying to model RDTOH in excel, you’ll love this new functionality in Snap Projections.
+If you have been trying to model RDTOH in excel, you’ll love this functionality in Snap Projections.
 That’s because the corporate component is as easy to use as the rest of the Snap Projections platform.

-If you haven’t tried the corporate component in Snap yet or if you are curious to learn how it works, you can click here to watch a short video of the Corporate Component.
+If you haven’t tried the corporate component in Snap yet or if you are curious to learn how it works, you can start a 14-day Free Trial here of the Advisor Business plan.
+That’s the plan that include the comprehensive corporate planning module.
+You’ll see how you can use it to plan more effectively for your clients with corporations.